nikodunk/blog/_writing/2024-04-23-startup-learnings.md

 - Get happy path working, make it as wide as possible, then worry about edge cases.
 - Spend as much time spreading the content as you do making the content.
 Spend as much time marketing a feature as you do making the feature.
 The same amount of time should be spent spreading the product as building the product.
 - If you don't know, have a go!
-- Take a step back at the beginning of meetings, remind ourselves of what we're trying to achieve here.
+- Take a mile-high view at the beginning of meetings, remind ourselves of what we're trying to achieve here big-picture, what the story so far was, _then_ dive into details.
 - More water through existing pipes.
 - Task was to build a new commercial loans product.
 But then we found out that for the existing commercial savings product the sales team
     - didn’t know who had funded the leads